LangeJustin/Vorto-Website/content/tutorials/index.md

 * Connect your ESP8266 to your computer and select the virtual COM port to which your device is connected in the Arduino IDE under **Tools -> Port** and upload the sketch.

-* Follow [Consuming Messages from Java for Hono] (https://www.eclipse.org/hono/dev-guide/java_client_consumer/) to check if the data is sent succesfully.
+* Follow [Consuming Messages from Java for Hono] (https://www.eclipse.org/hono/dev-guide/java_client_consumer/) to receive the device data from Eclipse Hono.
-All you need to change is the Host to the Sandbox URL in the src/main/org.eclipse.hono.devices/HonoHttpDevice.java File.

-{{< warning title="The Sandbox will delete it's registered devices daily!" >}}{{< /warning >}}

 -------------